When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 not going to be here now.

-I had nothing plan to do.
+I had nothing planned to do.

 I wasn't looking for a job.